3ytasarim/Algi-Akademi/replit.md

 ## Recent Updates
 - **January 2025**: Fixed deployment configuration for Autoscale deployment
+- **Package Update**: Updated @neondatabase/serverless from v0.10.4 to v1.0.1 for compatibility
+- **Deployment Fix**: Corrected .replit configuration to use Autoscale deployment target instead of static
 - **DOM Fix**: Resolved nested anchor tag validation warnings in Sidebar component
 - **Deployment Issue**: Changed from Static to Autoscale to support Node.js runtime and backend functionality